You are viewing documentation for v14 alpha. This version is under active development and APIs may change.

 result

-The current value of the result will reflect the latest of whatever is returned from the callback passed to renderHook.
+The current value contains whatever the callback returned from renderHook.
 The Result type is determined by the type passed to or inferred by the renderHook call.

 Note: When using React Suspense, result.current will be null while the hook is suspended.